jaykhan-dev/portfolio-docs/docs/resume.md

 _Temporary | Remote | August 2022 - October 2022_

-- Creating graphic design assets for social media and email campaign
+- Created graphic design assets for social media and email campaign for more engagement
-- Creating mockups and wireframes in Figma for web pages
+- Created mockups and wireframes in Figma for web pages to enhance the UX
-- Supporting the Art Director with creating marketing collateral
+- Supported the Art Director to mitigate workload

 ### Keywords Studios